Mister Car Wash (NYSE:MCW) Updates FY 2022 Earnings Guidance

-Mister Car Wash (NYSE:MCW – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Mister Car Wash (NYSE:MCW – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.440-$0.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.470.
 The company issued revenue guidance of $875 million-$895 million, compared to the consensus revenue estimate of $853.90 million.

-Mister Car Wash (NYSE:MCW – Get Rating) last issued its quarterly earnings results on Thursday, March 24th.
-The company reported $0.10 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.08 by $0.02.
-Mister Car Wash had a negative return on equity of 6.86% and a negative net margin of 2.91%.
-As a group, equities research analysts anticipate that Mister Car Wash will post 0.41 EPS for the current year.
+A number of brokerages recently weighed in on MCW.
+Zacks Investment Research downgraded shares of Mister Car Wash from a buy rating to a hold rating in a research report on Wednesday, January 12th.
+Morgan Stanley upgraded shares of Mister Car Wash from an equal weight rating to an overweight rating and set a $20.00 price objective on the stock in a research report on Tuesday, January 18th.
+William Blair began coverage on shares of Mister Car Wash in a research report on Wednesday, March 16th.
+They set an outperform rating on the stock.
+BMO Capital Markets lowered their price objective on shares of Mister Car Wash from $25.00 to $23.00 in a research report on Friday, March 25th.
+Finally, Stifel Nicolaus raised shares of Mister Car Wash from a hold rating to a buy rating and set a $20.00 target price for the company in a report on Friday, March 11th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Mister Car Wash has an average rating of Buy and an average target price of $22.80.

-In other Mister Car Wash news, General Counsel Lisa Bossard Funk sold 13,814 shares of the business’s stock in a transaction on Tuesday, January 4th.
-The shares were sold at an average price of $18.97, for a total transaction of $262,051.58.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider Casey Penn Lindsay sold 5,000 shares of the business’s stock in a transaction on Monday, January 24th.
-The stock was sold at an average price of $16.56, for a total transaction of $82,800.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 25,896 shares of company stock worth $463,919 over the last three months.
+In other news, insider Casey Penn Lindsay sold 2,082 shares of the stock in a transaction on Wednesday, February 2nd.
+The shares were sold at an average price of $17.55, for a total value of $36,539.10.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Over the last three months, insiders sold 12,082 shares of company stock valued at $201,867.

-Several hedge funds and other institutional investors have recently modified their holdings of the business.
-Royal Bank of Canada purchased a new stake in shares of Mister Car Wash in the 2nd quarter worth about $68,000.
-UBS Group AG purchased a new stake in shares of Mister Car Wash in the 3rd quarter worth about $75,000.
-Metropolitan Life Insurance Co NY boosted its position in shares of Mister Car Wash by 99.4% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 4,392 shares of the company’s stock worth $80,000 after buying an additional 2,189 shares in the last quarter.
-Parametric Portfolio Associates LLC purchased a new stake in shares of Mister Car Wash in the 4th quarter worth about $205,000.
-Finally, Morgan Stanley purchased a new stake in shares of Mister Car Wash in the 2nd quarter worth about $242,000.
-Institutional investors own 96.68% of the company’s stock.
+Several large investors have recently modified their holdings of the stock.
+BlackRock Inc. boosted its position in shares of Mister Car Wash by 83.8% during the fourth quarter.
+BlackRock Inc. now owns 2,509,649 shares of the company’s stock worth $45,700,000 after acquiring an additional 1,144,316 shares during the last quarter.
+State Street Corp lifted its position in Mister Car Wash by 150.6% during the fourth quarter.
+State Street Corp now owns 812,663 shares of the company’s stock valued at $14,799,000 after purchasing an additional 488,438 shares during the last quarter.
+Geode Capital Management LLC lifted its position in Mister Car Wash by 29.1% during the fourth quarter.
+Geode Capital Management LLC now owns 576,029 shares of the company’s stock valued at $10,489,000 after purchasing an additional 129,725 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its position in Mister Car Wash by 1,074.3% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 546,120 shares of the company’s stock valued at $9,945,000 after purchasing an additional 499,613 shares during the last quarter.
+Finally, Morgan Stanley lifted its position in Mister Car Wash by 2,047.2% during the third quarter.
+Morgan Stanley now owns 241,753 shares of the company’s stock valued at $4,411,000 after purchasing an additional 230,494 shares during the last quarter.
+Hedge funds and other institutional investors own 96.68% of the company’s stock.

 About Mister Car Wash (Get Rating)